update/update/README.md

 * If you get like Update and want to tweet about it, please use the hashtag `#updatejs`
 * Get implementation help on [StackOverflow](http://stackoverflow.com/questions/tagged/update) (pluse use the `update` tag in questions)
 * **Gitter** Discuss Update with us on [Gitter](https://gitter.im/update)
 * If you publish an updater, thank you!
-To make your project as discoverable as possible, please add the keyword `update-updater` to package.json.
+To make your project as discoverable as possible, please add the keyword `updateupdater` to package.json.

 ## Related projects